petermcLBL/fftx/README.md

 Currently, **FFTX** builds a number of example programs;
 the programs will be installed in the location specified by **CMAKE_INSTALL_PREFIX**.
-This often defaults to a system location, such as /usr/local, to which you may not have write priviliges;
+This often defaults to a system location, such as /usr/local, to which you may not have write privileges;
 thus it is best to specify **CMAKE_INSTALL_PREFIX** explicitly on the **cmake** command line (as shown above).
 A reasonable option is the root of your FFTX tree (e.g., ~/work/fftx).